16 - 20 februari 2006

 CAN gallery, Athens (GR)

-Delighted to announce that syn[chrono]sides of Maria Ikonomopoulou and Anastasia Mina is part of the selection made by the Greek State Museum of Thessaloniki to be presented at the 29th Moscow International Book Fair (RUS) from the 7th to the 11th of September 2016.
+Delighted to announce that the artists book syn[chrono]sides, is part of the selection made by the Greek State Museum of Thessaloniki to be presented at the 29th Moscow International Book Fair.

 De Aanschouw, Rotterdam